ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

 SELECT * FROM persons WHERE last='Smith';
 ```

-You will learn more about writing SQL queries in the CIS 580 course.
+You will learn more about writing SQL queries in the CIS 560 or CC 520 course.
 You can also find an excellent guide on [W3C schools](https://www.w3schools.com/sql/), with interactive tutorials.
 We'll briefly cover some of the most important aspects of relational databases for web developers here, but you would be wise to seek out additional learning opportunities.
 Understanding relational databases well can make a great deal of difference in how performant your web applications are.

 The key to performance in relational databases is the use of _keys_ and _indices_.
 A key is a column whose values are unique (not allowed to be repeated).
 For example, the `id` column in the table above is a key.
 Specifically, it is a sequential primary key - for each row we add to the table it increases, and its value is determined by the database.
 Note the jump from `1` to `3` - there is no guarantee the keys will always be exactly one more than the previous one (though it commonly is), and if we delete rows from a table, the keys remain the same.